"Trying hard to recreate what had yet to be created." - Doobie Brothers

-Sure, our colors would be impossibly brilliant, but a melting clock on Village Hall would be an annoying, inaccurate timepiece, at best.
-The Norman Rockwell statue, by any measure, certainly beats a depiction of “The Hallucinogenic Toreador”.
+Sure, our colors would be impossibly brilliant, but a melting clock on Village Hall would be an annoying, inaccurate timepiece, at best. of “The Hallucinogenic Toreador”.
 Now that would be a traffic hazard.

 Let’s be honest.
 Some of this Rockwell controversy stems from:

 a) Rockwell is on a fairly long list of people who have never visited Greendale and

 b) the perception that Roy Reiman’s vision of Greendale is the only one that counts.
 I have always been good with that.

 (Full disclosure: As some of you might know, I have - for many years - been trying to convince Mr. Reiman to adopt me, take me to ballgames, perhaps cut me in on a share of the family fortune.
 I have been taking his silence on this matter as an encouraging sign.)

 Back on task: The Greendale Trustees said “.

 Here is the thing… While Mr. Reiman (who I like to call “Dad”) is too humble to take credit, we do follow his lead when it comes to Village identity.
 I got the daffodils to prove it.
 Mr. Reiman is a man of means, a man of ideas and a man of action.

 We are just lucky that Roy ‘Greendale’ Reiman is to Village Planning as Daniel ‘Chicago’ Burnham is to city planning.
 Reiman has an eye for these things.
 We could have had a benevolent zillionare with a fondness for pink plastic flamingos and outlet malls.
 Grandhaven LLC has good taste – a real taste of home.